theorbtwo/Minifigcraft/TESTING.md

-test 4: Does the helmet item show up on the Misc. creative tab? test 5: Does it have a name? test 6: Can you put it on your head?
+test 4: Does the helmet item show up on the Misc. creative tab? test 5: Does it have a name? test 6: Can you put it on your head? test 7: Can't you put it on your not-head?
+(IE, it should only fit on your head, not on your feet.)